Do you believe wellbeing means the same thing to everyone?

 - A Take-Home Message

-Veenhoven (1997, p.34) describes it similarly – as cognitive and affective appraisals cover “how good [one’s life] feels, how well it meets expectations, how desirable it is deemed to be, etc.”
+Veenhoven (1997, p.
+34) describes it similarly: “how good [life] feels, how well it meets expectations, how desirable it is deemed to be, etc.”

-In general, there is a consensus among academics that the concept involves two broad elements:
+In general, the concept involves two broad elements (Kashdan, 2004):

-When we think about and appraise our lives, we use our own standards of desirability.
-Then, we compare our ‘status’ with those to determine how satisfied we feel – this is the subjective element of cognitive appraisal.
+When we think about and appraise our lives, we compare our perceived status against our own standards of desirability.
+This is the subjective element of cognitive appraisal.

-Likewise, different things are associated with positive affect for distinct people – this is the subjective aspect of affective appraisal.
+Likewise, different things are associated with positive affect for different people.
+This is the subjective aspect of affective appraisal.

-SWB thus encompasses a vast array of different concepts, from fleeting experiences in our day-to-day, to much broader global judgments that we make about our lives as a whole (Kim-Priesto et al., 2005).
+SWB encompasses a vast array of different concepts, from fleeting experiences in our day-to-day lives to much broader global judgments that we make about our lives as a whole (Kim-Prieto, Diener, Tamir, Scollon, & Diener, 2005).
 It is typically considered a hedonic as opposed to a eudaimonic concept (Deci & Ryan, 2008; Huta & Waterman, 2014).

 Diener and SWB Theory

-Ever since, he has continued studying the subject from a positive psychology perspective – with a career spanning more than 25 years, his vast contributions to the field have earned him the nickname “Dr. Happiness.”
+Ever since, he has continued to study the subject from a positive psychology perspective.
+With a career spanning more than 25 years, his vast contributions to the field have earned him the nickname “Dr. Happiness.”

-In 1995-1996, Diener carried out one of his best-known studies, Most People Are Happy, which found that most people reported a positive level of SWB and satisfaction with important life domains (Diener, 1996).
-This study, which he conducted with Carol Diener, presented evidence to suggest that in 86% of the 43 nations examined, average subjective well-being was higher than neutral.
+Diener & Diener (1996) found that most people reported a positive level of SWB and satisfaction with important life domains.
+In 86% of the 43 nations examined, average subjective wellbeing was higher than neutral.

-He also carried out research in 2002 along with positive psychology founding father, Martin Seligman.
-In what was probably the first report focused on very happy individuals, they screened U.S. undergraduate students for happiness to examine factors that might influence high levels of happiness.
+Focusing on very happy individuals, Diener and Seligman (2002) screened US undergraduate students for happiness to examine factors that might influence high levels of happiness.

-Using multiple instruments that included the Satisfaction With Life Scale (SWLS), their findings revealed that “while there appears to be no single key to high happiness…very happy people have rich and satisfying social relationships and spend little time alone relative to average people” (Diener & Seligman, 2002, p.83).
+Using multiple instruments that included the Satisfaction With Life Scale, their findings revealed that “while there appears to be no single key to high happiness… very happy people have rich and satisfying social relationships and spend little time alone relative to average people” (Diener & Seligman, 2002, p.83).

 3 Components of SWB